 Events 2019

-Our next meeting on Tuesday 12th March will hear about the history of Greasby’s Auction House.
-We will hear from Managing Director Christine Sachett about the Longley Road-based auctioneers who are celebrating their centenary in Tooting this year.
-The talk will be at our usual venue here.
+At our next meeting we will hear from Managing Director Christine Sachett about the Longley Road-based auctioneers, who are celebrating their centenary in Tooting this year.

 You can find more about Greasby’s here.

-Merton Priory will be the subject of our next monthly meeting on Tuesday April 9th.
+Merton Priory will be the subject of our next monthly meeting.
 John Hawkes from the Merton Priory Trust will be coming along to tell us about the 800 year history of the Priory and future developments.
-The meeting starts at 7.30 pm and is at The United Reform Church in Rookstone Road, Tooting.(Details here.)

 You can read more about the Merton Priory Trust here.